johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Another aspect which factors into SEO is performance.
 Google has a [Core Web Vitals](https://web.dev/articles/vitals) measurement which is about evaluating the performance of websites.
 It covers how fast a website loads, how responsive it is / how quickly it becomes interactive.

-The thing that was hurting my blog's performance was images.
-The images on my blog were generally not optimised at all.
+The thing that was hurting my site's performance was images.
+The images on my site were generally not optimised at all.
 They were also not lazy loaded.
-This meant that the images were slowing down the loading of my blog, and this reflected in my [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) scores.
+This meant that the images were slowing down the loading of my site, and this reflected in my [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) scores.

 I took a number of actions to improve the site image performance.

 #### Improved performance using TinyPNG's image optimisation API

-The first, and most obvious, was to optimise the images on my blog.
+The first, and most obvious, was to optimise the images on my site.
 There's many ways you can do this; I chose to use [TinyPNG's API](https://tinypng.com/developers).
 I wrote about [how I did this](../2023-01-22-image-optimisation-tinypng-api/index.md).
-Ultimately I wrote a script that optimised all the images on my blog, and wrote allowed me to run it on demand for the images of a particular post.
+Ultimately I wrote a script that optimised all the images on my site, and wrote allowed me to run it on demand for the images of a particular post.

-This shrunk the file size of images my site served significantly, and improved the performance of my blog.
+This shrunk the file size of images my site served significantly, and improved the performance of my site.

-I also [added Lighthouse to my blog's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements being surfaced into my PRs.
-This made it easy to catch regressions where I might accidentally add unoptimised images to my blog.
+I also [added Lighthouse to my site's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements being surfaced into my PRs.
+This made it easy to catch regressions where I might accidentally add unoptimised images to my site.

 #### Improved performance using Cloudinary's on demand image transformation CDN

 Having tackled the low hanging fruit of images not being optimal in the first place, I then went further.
 Cloudinary offer a [CDN that can transform images on demand](https://cloudinary.com/documentation/image_transformations).
 This means that you can serve the same image in different sizes, formats and qualities depending on the device that is requesting it.
 This is a great way to improve performance.

-I was able to plug the Cloudinary CDN into my blog using by building a the [`rehype-cloudinary-docusaurus` plugin](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus) which can be used to integrate Cloudinary into Docusaurus.
+I was able to plug the Cloudinary CDN into my site using by building a the [`rehype-cloudinary-docusaurus` plugin](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus) which can be used to integrate Cloudinary into Docusaurus.
 You can [read more about how it works here](../2022-12-26-docusaurus-image-cloudinary-rehype-plugin/index.md).

-Now when my blog serves an image, it serves the optimal image for the device that is requesting it.
-This improves the performance of my blog.
+Now when my site serves an image, it serves the optimal image for the device that is requesting it.
+This improves the performance of my site.
 (And you can do this too if you're using Docusaurus!)

 In fact I went a little further and scripted the patching of my [Open Graph images](../2021-12-12-open-graph-sharing-previews-guide/index.md) to make use of Cloudinary too.
 This meant that the images that were shared on social media were also optimised for the device that was requesting them.
 I don't think this helped with SEO, but I'd noticed that large / slow loading Open Graph images aren't always used by platforms that support the Open Graph protocol.
 With this in place, this became much less of an issue.